 To see those slides as a PPT file, click on the thumbnails.

 Slide 1: Alarming factoid

 The white paper includes the disturbing factoid that sleep deprivation costs companies an average of $3,200 per employee per year.

 Imagine if you’ve got 10,000 employees.
 That adds up!
 So this slide does nothing else but highlight this one alarming fact.

 Slide 2: Surprising assertion

 The white paper recommends a new approach to help get a good night’s sleep: cognitive behavior therapy for insomnia, or CBTi.

 And we make a surprising claim that CBTi is more effective than sleeping pills.
 This claim is backed up by WHO and medical authorities in U.S. and the UK.

 There’s a lot of small text on this slide, but two-thirds of that is simply the names of the three associations being cited as sources.

-For any effective B2B content, you need to have credible sources lined up.
+For any B2B content to be effective, you need to have credible sources lined up.